I have spent the last 40+ years living WELL with chronic illness. Just before my second birthday, I was diagnosed with juvenile rheumatoid arthritis.

 At age 25, I became the youngest person in Georgia to undergo bilateral total knee replacement surgery due to RA.
 It was definitely a life-changing event that brought a new era of pain relief.

-And while dealing with chronic illness is certainly a full-time job, it did not stop me from achieving my goals.
+Becoming a “bionic” woman ensured that the RA of my childhood would never stop me from achieving my goals.
 After earning a bachelor’s degree in journalism and a master’s degree in psychology, I’ve spent 20+ years in the healthcare industry with roles in marketing/public relations and patient advocacy and both mental health and vocational rehabilitation counseling.

 BeChronicallyWell is the culmination of my life experience and my professional skill sets.
 What I want most to achieve is to teach YOU how to enjoy a better quality of life regardless of the symptoms and circumstances you are facing.